V-Sekai/manuals/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

    * VRM blend shapes
    * The blend shapes are interpolated between 0s and 1s.
    * single animation track.
-3. I can send it to dem bones and bake the blend shapes.
+3. I can send it to dem #bone and bake the blend shapes.

-### Dem Bones baking procedure
+### Dem #bone baking procedure

 2. Remove empties that are unused.
 4. Extract the blend shape from the mesh
 6. Export as alembic 1 meter is 1 unit.
 Flatten hierachy.
 5. Note that all transforms on un-rigged meshes should be applied.
 9. Remove the skeleton and fbx export as 1 meter is 0.01 units.
-10. Run dem bones (parameters to be determined)
+10. Run dem #bone (parameters to be determined)

 ```bash
 ./dembones -i="a.fbx" -a="a.abc" -z=4 --bindUpdate=2 -b=200 -o="a_res.fbx"